snoyberg/posa-chapter/warp.md

 Unnecessary locks are evil for programming.
-Our code sometime uses unnecessary locks imperceptibly because runtime systems or libraries uses locks deep inside.
+Our code sometime uses unnecessary locks imperceptibly because, internally, the runtime systems or libraries use locks.
-To implement high-performance server, we need to identify locks and avoid locks if possible.
+To implement high-performance servers, we need to identify such locks and avoid them if possible.
 It is worth pointing out that
 locks will become much more critical under the parallel IO manager.
-We will talk how to identify and avoid locks in Section XXX and Section XXX.
+We will talk about how to identify and avoid locks in Section XXX and Section XXX.

 ## HTTP request parser